Finland93/WooCommerce-Super-Bundle/README.md

 - **Compatibility**: Works with all WooCommerce product types, including variations.
 - **User Interface**: Intuitive selection process with min/max controls.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit pull requests with your improvements.
-For issues or feature requests, open a ticket in the [Issues tab](https://github.com/Finland93/WooCommerce-Super-Bundle/issues).

 ## License
 This plugin is released under the [GPL-2.0 License](https://www.gnu.org/licenses/gpl-2.0.html).